 Trainees who feel their personal safety or security is threatened should remove themselves immediately from the situation in a professional manner and seek urgent assistance from their immediate supervisor or from the institution’s security services.

-Trainees cannot be negatively impacted for refusing to engage in clinical or educational experiences prior to reviewing with supervisors, if they truly feel at risk in doing so but it is recognized that at times (for example, in outbreaks of infectious disease such as SARS), a residual risk will remain after all known precautions are taken.
+Trainees cannot be negatively impacted for refusing to engage in clinical or educational experiences if they truly feel at risk in doing so and have communicated this to their respective site supervisors.
+It is recognized however that there are times (for example, in outbreaks of infectious disease such as SARS), when a residual risk will remain after all known precautions are taken.
 Professional responsibility to patients may require engaging in care despite these risks See University of Toronto Health Sciences Faculties Guidelines for Clinical Sites re: Student Clinical Placement in an Emergency Situation: Postgraduate Medical Education.

 Trainees in hospital/institutional settings identifying a personal safety or security breach must report it to their immediate supervisor at the training site as well as to the program director to allow a resolution of the issue at a local level, and to comply with the site reporting requirements, such as completion of an Incident Report Form.